th2-net/th2-data-services/README.md

 * If you want to know that specified event exists, use the python `in` keyword (e.g. `'event-id' in events_tree`).
 * Use the python `len` keyword to get events number in the tree.

+### FieldsResolver
+The idea of using resolvers:
+It solves the problem of having a few DataSources with the same data, but with different ways to get it.

+These classes provide you getter methods.
+Using these classes allows you to freely switch between different data formats and don't change your code.

+Resolvers solve the problem of data-format migration.
+- fields place can be changed
+- fields names can be changed

+Resolvers can work only with one event/message.
+It means, if your message has sub-messages it won't work, because resolver will not know with which sub-message should it work.

+Implementation advice:
+1. raise NotImplementedError -- if your Implementation doesn't support this getter.

+Performance impact:
+- It a bit slower than using naked field access `dict['key']`.

 ## 2.4.
 Links

 - [Report Data Provider](https://github.com/th2-net/th2-rpt-data-provider)